 Jinja 2.9 (or newer)

-Execute below commands to install Jinja 2.9 or upgrade existing Jinja to version 2.9
+To install Jinja 2.9 or upgrade existing Jinja to version 2.9, run:

 $ easy_install pip $ pip2 install jinja2 --upgrade